LueChen/weixin-server/README.md

   Work with the Android App which my CMCC Sim card is in.

-  The Android App code is [here](https://github.com/LueChen/Clean-SmS-Forwarding)
+  The Android App code is [here](https://github.com/LueChen/Clean-SmS-Forwarding).
+Forked from: [https://github.com/autosquid](https://github.com/autosquid), Many thanks to him.